dainst/idai-field/server/deployment_example/README.md

 1. images
 2. containers

-For the time being, you can think of a Docker image as the bundled blueprint for running an application, and of a Docker container as a running instance.
+You can think of a Docker image as the bundled blueprint for running an application, and of a Docker container as a running instance.

 For more details please refer to the Docker/docker-compose documentation.